Internship in Italy: Requirements and Guidelines for Students and Recent Graduates

 It’s important to note that the specific document requirements can vary, so it is recommended to carefully review the internship application instructions provided by the host organization.
 Additionally, if you are applying through an internship program or university, they may have their own specific document requirements and guidelines.

-Yes, internships in Italy typically require a training agreement, often referred to as a “convention” or “convention d’addestramento.”
-This agreement is a formal document that outlines the terms and conditions of the internship, including the duration, responsibilities, learning objectives, and any remuneration or benefits provided to the intern.
+Yes, internships in Italy typically require a training agreement, known as “convenzione di stage” or “convenzione di tirocinio,” between the intern, the host organization, and the educational institution.
+This agreement outlines the terms and conditions of the internship, including the duration, responsibilities, and any benefits or compensation provided.
+It serves to protect the rights of the intern and ensure compliance with applicable regulations.

 Italy offers internship opportunities in various industries.
 Some popular industries for internships in Italy include: